b11031371/my_bible_notes/2026-07-25/note_en.md

 ### The One Who Really Holds History Is God

-> To human eyes, the rise and fall of nations depends on the strength of their military power; yet hidden behind it all is the Ruler of history—God's providence.
+> This is the testimony of history: we see that the Lord is the Master of history, and His hand is strong, mighty enough to sway the fate of the nations.
 [1]

-Egypt had stood as a superpower for over two thousand years, and Pharaoh looked untouchable.
-But this passage says the One who made Egypt strong—and who brings it down—is God.
-On the surface it looks like a contest of armies and weapons, but the One actually deciding the outcome has always been the God who rules over history.
+In the previous passage (29:17–30:9) God announced He would hand Egypt over to Babylon; here (30:10-26) He spells it out in concrete detail—Pharaoh's strong arm is broken, while Babylon's arm is strengthened by God.
+This whole passage is about "hands" and "arms"—that is, power; and the One who decides whose strength is raised and whose falls has always been the same God who rules over history.

 ---